 As more professional and non-professional athletes come forward to share their stories of how cannabis helps improve their performance and recovery, the market for marijuana products formulated specifically for the sports industry will continue to grow.
 Research has already shown how marijuana can benefit athletes, particularly in terms of how it can help reduce the use of opioid pain relieving drugs like codeine and OxyContin among athletes.

 Opioid abuse and addiction is a growing problem across professional sports programs.
 It has been said that former NFL players suffer from opioid addiction at a rate four times higher than the general population, and many other elite athletes whose bodies are pushed to the extreme or suffer from repeated head trauma find themselves relying on these dangerous drugs, too.
-It’s not surprising that athletes are finding alternatives that they believe are safer in marijuana products.
+As a result, it’s not surprising that athletes are finding alternatives that they believe are safer in marijuana products.
 In fact, if retired professional athletes’ estimates are correct, up to 90% of NFL players, 80% of NBA players, and 70% of NHL players use cannabis.

 Looking beyond specific marijuana products, there are also opportunities for more cannabis-related gyms, cannabis consultants to help athletes choose the best products to achieve their goals, and other ancillary products and services.
 The fitness market is on a steep growth trajectory right now, particularly health-related software and mobile apps, so there are even opportunities to merge marijuana, tech, and sports in innovative ways.